Mshahidtaj/foodorderingsystem/README.md

   <img src="images/food-order-2.png" />

-### Food Order App Buid and Push to docker repository
+### Food Order App Buid and Push to docker repository [Optional, Only required if there is a new change in the code, which we want to deploy]
 ```bash
    make build-food-order-app
    make push-food-order-app
 ```

-### Food Order UI Buid and Push to docker repository
+### Food Order UI Buid and Push to docker repository [Optional, Only required if there is a new change in the code, which we want to deploy]
 ```bash
    make build-food-order-ui
    make push-food-order-ui